YashdalfTheGray/ecs-tester/README.md

 Screenshots are taken at the end of the tests if the `DEBUG` environment variable is set to `true`.
 The screenshots get saved in `./artifacts` while running locally and they get saved inside the container while running with Docker.
 To get started, run `docker diff <name_set_in_run_command>` and you'll see what screenshots were created.

+A file called `artifacts/manifest.json` also gets created every time a create flow test is run.
+It is there to detail what resources the tests have created in the AWS account for easy identification.

-You can access the screenshots by copying them out of the container and onto your host machine.
+You can access the screenshots and the manifest file by copying them out of the container and onto your host machine.
 Run `docker cp <name_set_in_run_command>:/usr/app/artifacts <path_on_host>` to copy the entire folder of screenshots.

 ## Focusing tests

 Jest parallelizes the tests that it runs so it doesn't know up front what tests to run or which ones to not.
 You can use `describe.only` or `test.only` to focus tests within the same module but Jest will still run the other test modules.
 To specifically focus on one module, run `npm test -- -t "<name_of_describe>"`.
 The `-t` flag only runs one spec.

 ## Puppeteer version
 This project depends specifically on Puppeteer v0.13.0 because of a CSP issue with version 1.0.0 and newer.
 [This issue on the repository](https://github.com/GoogleChrome/puppeteer/issues/1229) and this [sandbox demo](https://puppeteersandbox.com/S0HVfA1j) has more information.

-Until solved, we can't upgrade to the newer versions of Puppeteer.
-Until then, use the v0.13.0 docs link.
+Until solved, we can't upgrade to the newer versions of Puppeteer and will have to use the v0.13.0 docs.
+The next version of Puppeteer, v1.3.0, is expected to be released on 4/12/2018 which will include a way to ignore the CSP policies on the page.

 ## Contributing

 PRs are welcome!
 After making changes to the package, make sure that the tests are successful by running `npm test` and the linter is successful by running `npm run linter`.

+Check the [contributing guide](.github/CONTRIBUTING.md) for more information.

 ## Resources